DrakirL/DrakirL.github.io/p10/rules/combat.md

 ## Rounds and Turns
 ???

-## HP & Damage
+## Staying Alive
 A creature's hardiness is expressed in the form of Hit Points, or HP for short.
-A player's Maximum HP is equal to their Strength Attribute plus the size of their Hit Die (determined by their class) times their Level. <br>
+A player's Maximum HP is equal to their Strength Attribute plus their "Hit Points per Level" (determined by their class) times their Level.
+(PHRASING?
+Do we need a name for HP/L?)<br>
-As long as a creature has at least 1 HP, it is healthy enough to stand up and act as normal. <br>
+As long as a creature has at least 1 HP, it is healthy enough state to stand up and act as normal.
+If a creature has 0 or fewer HP...
+Well, we'll get to that later...<br>

-As long as a creature has HP at least equal to its Death Threshold, it is able to fully recover if given enough rest. *(FYI: At this point we're using negative numbers)* <br>
-A creature with fewer HP than its Death Threshold is *DEAD*.
+### Damage Types & Resistances
+The main way of reducing a creature's HP is by dealing damage.
+Whenever damage is dealt, the type is specified.
+This does not inherently come with any drawbacks or benefits, but could be used that way for flavor and fun interactions.<br>
+Creatures can have varying amount of Resistance against certain damage types, either innately or granted by Talents and/or certain circumstances.<br>
+When a creature takes damage of any given type, reduce the damage they take by their Resistance against that type.
+A "Weakness" is just a negative Resistance, resulting in more damage being taken.
+An "Immunity" is treated an unlimited Resistance, which always reduces the damage to 0.<br>
+The damage types are sorted into categories for ease of reference.
+As a design rule, no single roll will deal damage of more than one type from each category.
+<br><br>

+**Physical**
++ Bludgeoning
++ Piercing
++ Slashing
+#### <br>

+**Discordant?
+Mental?**
++ Poison?
+Toxic?
++ Psychic
++ Sonic
+#### <br>

+**Elemental**
++ Acid
++ Cold
++ Fire
++ Lightning
+#### <br>

+**Spiritual**
++ Infernal?
+Unholy?
++ Necrotic
++ Radiant?
+Holy?
+#### <br>

 ### Lethal Damage & Death's Door
 If a creature takes damage that reduces its HP to 0 or below, that damage is considered Lethal.
-When a creature takes Lethal damage, its controller decides whether to relinquish their control (by dying or falling unconcious for an indeterminate amount of time, depending on context and the attacker's intent) or remain active on Death's Door. <br>
+When a creature takes Lethal damage, its controller decides whether to relinquish their control (by dying or falling unconcious for an indeterminate amount of time, depending on context and the attacker's intent) or remain active on Death's Door.<br>
-A creature is considered to be on Death's Door as long as it has 0 or fewer HP without being dead or otherwise taken out. <br>
+A creature is considered to be on Death's Door as long as it has 0 or fewer HP without having been taken out.<br>
-A creature on Death's Door can't maintain Concentration, ???, and has only 1 Action to take per Round. <br>
+A creature on Death's Door can't maintain Concentration and has only 1 Action to take per Round.
+Entering Death's Door wastes unused Actions first, and being brought back from Death's Door doesn't refresh any Actions.<br>

-### Lasting Damage: Exhaustion
+### Exhaustion
-When a creature takes damage that reduces its HP below 0, its Exhaustion is set to reflect it.
-(PHRASING? -5 HP = 5 Exhaustion.
-2 more damage = 7 Exhastion.
-Healed = still 7 Exhaustion)<br>
+Whenever a creature's HP is reduced below 0, its Exhaustion is set to the absolute value of its now negative HP, unless the Exhaustion is already greater.<br>
+While a creature has any Exhaustion, subtract is Exhaustion from its Martial Might and Magic Might.<br>
+Whenever a creature that has any Exhaustion makes any kind of Test, subtract its Exhaustion from its roll.<br>
-A creature can have an amount of Exhaustion up to their Death Threshold and remain active. *Penalty from having exhaustion? <br>
+A creature can have an amount of Exhaustion up to their Death Threshold and remain active.
+If a creature's Exhaustion EVER exceeds its Death Threshold, it immidiately dies (or falls unconcious for an indeterminate time, if the GM is feeling merciful).<br>
-If it ever has any more, its controller must relinquish their control (death/unconciousness).

 ## Actions
 During combat, every second counts, and it is important to know how every moment of every round is spent. <br>